- Updated on November 1, 2020

-Modern views on causes of disease suggest that expression of faulty genes is among the effects of stress.
+Modern views on causes of disease suggest that the expression of faulty genes is among the effects of stress.
 However, the exact mechanism of development of chronic health conditions relates to breathing and low body oxygen levels.

 Therefore, while epigenetics is right by suggesting that abnormal genes can be expressed due to effects of stress, the exact mechanism of this upregulation is in low oxygen levels in body cells.
-In short, stress makes us hyperventilate, usually chronically.
+In short, it makes us hyperventilate, usually chronically.
 This reduces oxygen transport and CO2 levels in the brain making the nervous system hyperactive.
 As a result, it becomes difficult to manage new stress.

 Do not believe that over 95% of modern people hyperventilate?
 Have doubts that sick people have even heavier breathing than normals?
 Head to the Homepage of this site that has hundreds of clinical studies showing that people (normals and those who have diseases) breathe at rest and 24/7 much more air than the medical norm.